dask/dask/docs/source/institutional-faq.rst

 The dashboard delivers a ton of visual feedback to users as they are running their computation to help them understand what is going on.
-This both helps them to identify and resolve immediate bottlenecks, and also builds up that parallel performance intuition suprisingly quickly.
+This both helps them to identify and resolve immediate bottlenecks, and also builds up that parallel performance intuition surprisingly quickly.

 How much performance tuning does Dask require?